blogs

 Best for: Engineering teams processing very large datasets that need distributed computing power for data wrangling at scale

 Apache Spark is the leading open-source distributed data processing framework.
-For data wrangling tasks involving truly large datasets — billions of rows, complex multi-table joins, large-scale deduplication — Spark provides the processing power that single-node tools like Pandas can't match.
+For data wrangling tasks involving truly large datasets, meaning billions of rows, complex multi-table joins, and large-scale deduplication, Spark provides the processing power that single-node tools like Pandas can't match.
 It supports Python (PySpark), SQL, Scala, and R, and integrates with HDFS, S3, and major cloud data warehouses.

 Most organizations access Spark through managed platforms like Databricks or AWS EMR rather than running it directly.